 Choose from a food court counter concept or an in-line restaurant

 Becoming a Great Steak™ franchise owner means that your community will never have to travel to Philadelphia to fulfill its craving for authentic American cheesesteaks.
-With our three decades in business, the Great Steak brand has grown to more than 50 locations across the nation and around the world.
+With our three decades in business, the Great Steak brand has grown to have many locations across the U.S. and around the world.

 Great Steak is a low-cost investment opportunity with potential for high returns.
 Start-up costs range from $150,900 to $513,300 for the traditional business model and $132,500 to $342,800 for the nontraditional.
 The food court counter and the in-line restaurant were designed to be easy to operate and to maximize sales.
 Here is what you need to know about our two franchise concepts:

 Food Court Mall Based Franchise Model

 This is the perfect option for a savvy entrepreneur who wants to run a simple business with a small staff, low overhead and few moving parts.
 Our food court counters are custom-designed to showcase the theatricality of cooking a cheesesteak: when a customer walks up to a Great Steak in a food court, they get a perfect view of their cheesesteak being cooked.
 Our strong presence in malls across America for more than 30 years demonstrates that this model can generate a rapid return on investment.
 In our three decades in business, Great Steak has developed relationships with several of the largest mall companies in America, and they cannot wait for Great Steak to enter their marketplaces.